dashpay/docs/docs/user/developers/sporks.rst

 network-level variables to avoid the risk of unintended network forking during upgrades.
 It can also be used to disable certain features if a security vulnerability is discovered - see :ref:`here <sporks>` for a brief introduction to sporks.

+Enforcement of spork-controlled code can be activated remotely by members of the core development team signing a network message using a relevant private key.
+Should problems arise, the code can be deactivated in the same manner, without the need for a network-wide rollback or client update.
 This documentation describes the meaning of each spork currently existing on the network, and how to check their respective statuses.